-We started March with our first city break of the year to Prague, such a stunning city to explore by foot and perfect for a long weekend.
-We stayed at the Four Seasons, located within walking distance of Old Town Square and Charles Bridge.
-More on our visit to Prague – what we did, where we ate – in the Snapshots from Prague post.
+We started March with a city break to Prague, such a stunning city to explore by foot and perfect for a long weekend.
+We stayed at the Four Seasons Prague, located within walking distance of Old Town Square and Charles Bridge.

 We also went to Odds Farm Park, which is in High Wycombe, Buckinhamshire, which was a fun day out seeing the animals in the barn and fields and playing at the adventure playground.

-We were also away the last week of May to visit Granada, Spain, and although it was a busy month for travel, we managed to squeeze in some days out while we were in London.
-We visited Regent’s Park, the ZSL London Zoo, Birdworld in Surrey, the Natural History Museum and Osterley House.
-More on our days out in the May 2016 Around London post.
+We were also away the last week of May to visit Granada, Spain.
+For family days out in London, we visited Regent’s Park, the ZSL London Zoo, Birdworld in Surrey, the Natural History Museum and Osterley House.

-I still have a few posts to write up about our trip to Granada in late May.
-We stayed in a lovely family owned apartment in the hillside neighborhood of El Albayzín, the old Moorish quarter of the city, which was a pleasure to wander around with winding, narrow street and characteristic buildings.
+During our family city break in Granada, we stayed in a lovely family owned apartment in the hillside neighborhood of El Albayzín, the old Moorish quarter of the city, which was a pleasure to wander around with winding, narrow street and characteristic buildings.

 In June, Mr. G and I went to Bray for lunch at Heston Blumenthal’s Hinds Head gastropub, followed by a river cruise to Windsor where we watched a few races at the Royal Windsor Racecourse.

-We kicked off July with a nearly two week long trip to Bali, Indonesia.
-It felt great to be back in Southeast Asia (last time was in the Philippines in 2014 when Little T was 9 months old) and we loved being by the sea, exploring the island and checking out Bali’s fantastic restaurant scene.
-I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society and Activities with Kids in Bali.
-A review of the hotel we stayed at, the Padma Resort Legian, is coming up.
+We kicked off July with a family trip to Bali, Indonesia.
+We loved being by the sea, exploring the island and checking out Bali’s fantastic restaurant scene.
+I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society, Activities in Bali with Kids and Resort Review: Padma Resort Legian.

 On the way back to London, we stayed overnight in Singapore.
 It was a brief stop – and my first time back in Singapore in nearly 20 years! – and we had drinks at Marina Bay Sands with this beautiful view overlooking the city before dinner.